oncomouse/dhsi2019/day04.md

 Here's the tutorial for [React and Okta](https://developer.okta.com/code/react/), though I've not actually done this part before, so we would all be learning something.

-To use this, I believe we would need React router to break our app into two routes:
+To use this, I believe we would need React router to break our app into three routes:

 * Login page
+* User Registration
 * Todo App

 We would also need to read up on how to protect routes in react router, so that we aren't showing user-only content to just anyone.